 Understanding how Remote Adventures work with the Escape Game will help things run as smoothly as possible so you can show up on game day ready to WIN!

 Let’s go through what a remote adventure looks like from booking to “Mission Complete.”

 The Booking Process

 It’s super easy to sign up for a virtual escape room with friends through The Escape Game.
-In fact, our new friends over at Haven Life said that one of their favorite parts of working with the Escape Game was the fact that set up was super easy!
 We want you to be able to focus on getting your friends together for an hour of exciting virtual fun.
 We’ll handle all of the nitty-gritty details.

-Booking a small group: Each game holds up to 8 people and you can view our availability and book at TheEscapeGame.com/Remote-Adventures.
-It’s super simple.
-Select the time that works for your group and check out.
-Just remember to book one game for every 8 people.
+Booking a small group: Each game holds up to 8 people and you can view our availability and book here.

-Booking a larger group: If you have a larger group (typically 25+) or have special request, we recommend booking through our Events Team.
+Booking a larger group: If you have a larger group (typically 25+) are looking for virtual team building options, or have a special request, we recommend booking through our Events Team.